CANADIAN AURALITE AMETHYST

 EMERALD AURALITE (PRASIOLITE AMETHYST)

 Rare.
-Having exposed to high geothermal heat, portions of the Amethyst have transformed into Citrine (yellow) and Prasiolite (green).
+Having exposed to high geothermal heat and irradiation, portions of the Amethyst have transformed into Citrine (yellow) and Prasiolite (green).